How to Increase Your Productivity By Doing Less

 How to Increase Your Productivity Instantly with Minimalism

-We are often led to believe that the more we do (and plan to do), the better.
-That’s why we add countless things to our schedule, try to do everything at once and then wonder why projects don’t turn out the way we thought or take way longer to complete than expected.
+That’s why we add countless things to our schedule, try to do everything at once, and then wonder why projects don’t turn out the way we thought or take way longer to complete than expected.

 Now you might be thinking: “Wait a minute, minimalism?
-Isn’t that where you get rid of all your stuff, move to a tiny apartment and stop going on shopping sprees?”
+Isn’t that where you get rid of all your stuff, move to a tiny apartment, and stop going on shopping sprees?”

 Yes, it can be.

-But even without having to purge your house and downsize your wardrobe you can start practicing minimalism and take advantage of its benefits in some areas of your life.
+But even without having to purge your house and downsize your wardrobe, you can start practicing minimalism and take advantage of its benefits in some areas of your life.

 Minimalism can look different for different people.
 Depending on where you are in life, it can take various forms and be practiced in many ways.